Exoplanets as Sub-GeV Dark Matter Detectors

-Table~\ref{tab:evaporationmass} shows a range of evaporation masses in the context of some example DM models, in the optically thin regime.
+Table~\ref{tab:evaporationmass} shows a range of evaporation masses in the context of some example DM models.
 We see that the value of the evaporation mass is strongly model dependent.
-This occurs because different models have different annihilation rates, and a faster annihilation rate means that the evaporation from the thermal tails of the distribution is less relevant.
+This occurs because different models have different annihilation rates, and a faster annihilation rate can lead to lower retained DM masses, or because in some models both the DM distribution and the DM escape energy can change.
 The annihilation rates for the WIMPs are assumed as the standard freezeout values obtained from an s-wave or p-wave annihilation process.
 The Co-SIMP annihilation rate has no scaling with velocity, and the rate factor is determined by the freezeout value quoted above.